 From Munich, you get to Chiemsee by taking a train from the Munich Central Station towards Salzburg.
 Possible stations to get out are Prien am Chiemsee, Übersee or Bernau am Chiemsee.

 Lake Königssee is located in the Berchtesgaden National Park.
 It is a bit further away from Munich but you can easily do a day trip to Königssee using a Bayern Ticket (Bavarian card).
-It is considered to be the most beautiful and most touristic lake in Bavaria, and maybe even the entire Germany.
+It is considered to be the most beautiful and touristic lake in Bavaria, and maybe even the entire Germany.
 To avoid the tourists, try to go there during the week, the earlier in the morning the better.
 Konigsee is surrounded by rocks and mountains so it is not possible to walk around the lake.
-Many people take a panoramic ferry ride and go on the other side of the lake.
+Many people take a panoramic ferry ride and go to the other side of the lake.